Preparing for a Pregnancy

 5. Track your cycles and ovulation

 If you don’t now, start tracking your menstrual cycles and ovulation.
-Knowing when ovulation is happening will help you time your sex to maximize your chances of getting pregnant.
+Knowing when ovulation is happening and when you are fertile will help you time your sex to maximize your chances of getting pregnant.
 A couple of months’ data will help you get a clearer sense of your cycle and ovulation.
 If you find out that you might not be ovulating, even after a few months off birth control, a visit with your OBGYN will be a good idea.

 6. Update your lifestyle